hollowaykeanho/Upscaler/README.md

-## Benchmarks
+### Benchmarks
 Results of benchmarks running `tests/benchmark.sh` at the root of the repository.
 Please leave the system dedicated to only running the benchmark and not doing something else for maintaining results consistencies.
+These benchmarks serve 2 purposes:

+1. To test the repository's programs are running properly for both video and image upscaling.
+2. To identify what platform, OS, and hardware capable of running this project.
+   (good for determining usability before procurement).
+3. To know about its statistical performances.

 ### Debian AMD64 CPU, 12GB Memory, 2GB VRAM, NVIDIA GeForce MX150